MartinHjelm/MartinHjelm.github.io/_posts/2016-02-18-Nifty-iTerminal-Key-Settings.md

 ---
 layout: post
-title: Nifty i-Term Key Settings
+title: i-Term Keyboard Shortcuts for Jumping Words
 ---
 In i-Term under preferences -> profiles -> keys we can set a number of useful key short cuts.